8MMM Aboriginal Radio

 8MMM Aboriginal Radio (8MMM), pronounced "8 Triple M", is a 2015 Australian television comedy series.

 Synopsis

-The six-part series is set in a remote radio station whose Aboriginal crew air the day-to-day preoccupations of Alice Springs and its surrounds such as housing, education, culture, money, alcohol and reconciliation.
+The six-part series is set in an Alice Springs (Mparntwe) radio station whose Aboriginal crew air the day-to-day preoccupations of the town and its surrounds.
+This include issues such as housing (including within town camps), education, culture, money, alcohol and reconciliation.

 The station is run by non-Indigenous people who easily fall into one of three categories – missionaries, mercenaries or misfits – the 3Ms.